Lead service line: Widespread hazards and causes

-There were widespread lead contamination in drinking water incidents related to lead service lines.
-These were caused by many reasons that resulted in elevated levels of lead leaching.
+There have been a number incidents, with various causes, of widespread lead contamination in drinking water related to lead service lines.

 Changing of water source

-In 2014, Flint water crisis was caused by switching of water source from Detroit Water and Sewerage Department's treated water to Flint River which would be treated locally in Flint.
+In 2014, the Flint water crisis was caused by changing the water source from the Detroit Water and Sewerage Department's treated water to the Flint River, treated locally in Flint.
 The treated Flint River water changed the water properties in Flint's distribution system in three areas.
-First the corrosion inhibitor was not added to the treated water.
-Secondly, the pH level had been changed over time to lower levels.
+First, corrosion inhibitor was not added to the treated water.
+Secondly, the pH level decreased over time.
 Thirdly, the chloride level was higher than treated Detroit's water.
 The combination of these factors contributed to the corrosiveness of the water, causing corrosion to lead and iron pipes.
-The solution was to switch the water source back to Detroit's water supply and replace 30,000 lead service lines.
+The solution was to change the water source back to Detroit's water supply and replace 30,000 lead service lines.

 Changing of disinfection chemical

-In 2000, lead contamination in Washington, D.C. drinking water was caused by changing the disinfection chemical from chlorine to chloramine for water treatment.
-This was done as a measure to limit disinfection byproducts according to a new regulation of the United States Environmental Protection Agency.
-The change inadvertently reduced the protective mineral coating properties in the water.
-That caused the scaling that had been covering the interior surface of lead service lines for decades to be reduced to the point that it allowed lead to leach into the water.
+In 2000, lead contamination in Washington, D.C.'s drinking water was caused by changing the water treatment disinfection chemical from chlorine to monochloramine.
+This was done as a measure to limit disinfection byproducts according to a new regulation from the United States Environmental Protection Agency.
+The change inadvertently reduced the protective mineral coating properties in the water, causing the scaling – which had been covering the interior surface of the lead service lines for decades – to be reduced to the point that it allowed lead to leach into the water.
 The solution was to replace all 23,000 lead service lines.
-However, 15,000 of those was done as partial replacements which was found to be ineffective.
+However, 15,000 of those were done as partial replacements, which was found to be ineffective.

 Changing of corrosion control chemical

-In 2014, Pittsburgh water crisis was caused by unauthorized switching of anti-corrosion agent from soda ash to caustic soda.
+In 2014, the Pittsburgh water crisis was caused by unauthorized switching of the anti-corrosion agent from soda ash to caustic soda.
 The city had been using soda ash for decades as a corrosion control chemical.
 Soda ash's alkalinity helps the metals to be less corrosive.
-It also has another property that leaves a solid residue which encourages mineral buildup as a protective layer within the interior surface of the pipes.
+It also leaves a solid residue which encourages mineral buildup as a protective layer within the interior surface of the pipes.
 Although caustic soda has similar alkalinity, it does not help in buildup creation.
-After switching the corrosion control chemical, the buildup in the city's distribution system started to disappear causing leaching in the lead service lines.
+After switching the corrosion control chemical, the buildup in the city's distribution system started to disappear, causing leaching in the lead service lines.
 The short-term solution was to use orthophosphate to create coating.
 The long-term solution was to do full lead service line replacements.
 The city started the replacements in 2016.
 By 2019, 4,200 lead service lines had been replaced.
-On the same year, the city budgeted $49 million to replace another 4,400 public service lines and offer no cost private line replacements at the same time.
+The same year, the city budgeted $49 million to replace another 4,400 public service lines and offer no-cost private line replacements at the same time.